apache/mesos/docs/configuration.md

     --attributes=VALUE
   </td>
   <td>
-Attributes of the slave machine, in the form:
+Attributes of the agent machine, in the form:
 <code>rack:2</code> or <code>rack:2;u:1</code>
   </td>
 </tr>